Is lightning near Cary right now?

 Thunderstorm season near Cary

-Cary sits in North Carolina, which averages about 45 thunderstorm days a year — roughly 1.8× the US average of 25.
+Cary sits in North Carolina, which averages about 45 thunderstorm days a year — roughly 1.8× the national average of 25.
 Lightning near Cary is most frequent May–September.

 - NC thunderstorm days/yr